adityaraj9053/AI/README.md

 We take an 'input image,' which is a grayscale image with pixel values ranging from 0 to 255, and a 'convolution filter,' which helps us identify patterns.
 For example, in this case, the filter is a 'T,' and it helps determine whether the image contains the letter 'T' or not.

 ![alt text](<Screenshot from 2025-03-17 16-52-26.png>)
-We place the filter on the (1,1) position of the input image and calculate the output by multiplying the corresponding pixel values.
-For example, if the pixel value at position (1,1) in the input image is 120, and the corresponding pixel in the filter is also 120, we multiply these values (120 * 120), and so on for each pixel.
+We place the filter on the (1,1) position of the input image and calculate the output by taking the <b>dot product<b> of pixcel and input image.

 ![alt text](<Screenshot from 2025-03-17 16-52-39.png>)
-Once the multiplication for all the overlapping pixels is completed, we move the filter to the next position, such as (1,2), and repeat the process.
+Once the dot product completed, we move the filter to the next position, such as (1,2), and repeat the process.

 ![alt text](<Screenshot from 2025-03-17 16-52-58.png>)
 after completing one row, we move the filter to the next row (e.g., from position (1,1) to (2,1)) and repeat the multiplication process.